apexu06/english-portfolio/src/markdown/america_blog_second.md

 description: 'The first full day in Washington DC'
 ---

-Last two days, were much more eventful than I expected them to be.
+The last two days were much more eventful than I expected them to be.
 We visited a lot of sights and saw many more or less interesting things.
 But let's not get ahead of ourselves and go through it relatively chronologically.